Money

 The most obvious reason to delay retirement is that you’ll have more time to accrue KiwiSaver.
 Most of us know that KiwiSaver is an easy, low-fuss and automatic way to make sure you’re saving enough during your working years to have a decent retirement income once you are 65 and older.

+Working just 5 more years can have a huge impact on the income you’ll have in retirement.
 Of course, we also have NZ Super - our universal pension scheme for all eligible New Zealanders over the age of 65.
 But if you tuck more away into KiwiSaver while you’re still working, you will be able to live better down the track.

 Given that NZ Super currently pays between $563.24 a fortnight up to $1043.24 (depending on your tax code and living situation) it’s easy to see the benefits of stashing more cash in your KiwiSaver today.
+Check out Sorted’s KiwiSaver calculator as a helpful resource to help you plan how much you'll need to retire.
+It's also important to start prioritising paying down debt while you still have a steady income.

 If that’s still not enough incentive to face the daily commute, there are other options.
 Depending on the work you do and your employer’s situation, shifting to part-time employment could be the ideal compromise.
 This particularly suits anyone who wants to get a feel for life as a retiree but isn’t quite ready to make the leap.